jingmouren/Volatility-Prediction/README.md

 # Volatility-Prediction

-This project is related to Kaggle competition  Optiver Realized Volatility Prediction.
-The volat file is a library a function we use.
-The "book contraction" and "trade contraction" files are programs that create a random sample of the available data.
-The random sample comes from the book data and "trade contraction" just produce the respective sample for the trade data.
+This project is related to the Kaggle competition "Optiver Realized Volatility Prediction".
+The 'volat.py' file is the library of the functions used in the project.
+The 'book contraction.py' and 'trade contraction' files are programs that create a random sample from the available data.
+The random sample is formed from the book data using book contraction.py' and then 'trade contraction' just produce the respective sample for the trade data.